withastro/astro/packages/integrations/svelte/README.md

 };
 ```

-The `emitCss`, `compilerOptions.dev`, and `compilerOptions.hydratable` cannot be overridden.
+These `emitCss`, `compilerOptions.dev`, and `compilerOptions.hydratable` values are required to build properly for Astro and cannot be overridden.

-Providing your own `preprocess` options **will** override the defaults - make sure to enable the preprocessor flags needed for your project.
+Providing your own `preprocess` options **will** override the `vitePreprocess()` default.
+Make sure to enable the preprocessor flags needed for your project.
 For example,

 ```js
 // astro.config.js